 Involve your community

 A first public meeting - a face to face public meeting is important to brainstorm and gather community ambassadors.
-To organise our first meeting we used local print and social media groups as well as posters to spread the word.
+To organize our first meeting we used local print and social media groups as well as posters to spread the word.
 We also contacted local community groups by phone and email to make sure they knew about the gathering.

 Community Engagement Assets